 The Indie Next List: The “next great read” the “next best seller”

-A Teen Book Selection for Dozens of Reading Programs Including:
+A Teen Book Selection for Dozens of Reading Programs.

-Chicago Public Library and the American Library Association feature Sources of Light as part of their 2010 ENGAGE Summer Reading Program, which focuses on art and civic engagement.
+Chicago Public Library, Ohio Public Library, Indiana Public Library, and the American Library Association featured Sources of Light as part of their 2010 ENGAGE Summer Reading Program, which focuses on art and civic engagement.

 Praise for Sources of Light